 The Body’s Response After an Accident

-Typically, after involvement in an auto-accident, most people worry about their car or insurance deductible, while setting aside their own physical state.
-In fact, the body actually produces adrenaline at the time of an accident, a hormone which acts as a natural pain killer and allows us to withstand the impact and continue on.
+Typically, after involvement in an auto accident, most people worry about their car or insurance deductible, while setting aside their own physical state.
+In fact, the body actually produces adrenaline at the time of an accident, a hormone that acts as a natural pain killer and allows us to withstand the impact and continue on.
 This same adrenaline, though helpful at the time, also tends to mask injuries.
 People may not even feel the full impact of a crash until days or weeks later.
-That is why it is especially necessary for anyone involved in an auto accident to immediately visit a Doctor of Chiropractic, since he is trained in soft tissue injuries.
+That is why it is especially necessary for anyone involved in an auto accident to immediately visit a Doctor of Chiropractic since he is trained in soft tissue injuries.

 Why Chiropractic Care Makes Sense